rschristopher/ischristtrue.com/src/modern-views/index.md

 The irony of course is that this modern "revolution" is not new.
 We've been at the dawning of a new age, the destruction of the old order, for quite some time now.
 The new age never seems to fully manifest, and to the degree it does it quickly becomes the old and all attention switches to the truly "new", the real revolution.
 It's always promised to be happening soon if not now.

 In truth, it is but the failure of every generation, the echoes of man's original sin reverberating through the ages.
-But let's trace this destructive revolutionary view back, and see if we can find where it started.
+But let's trace this destructive revolutionary view back, and see if we can find where it began.